 This degree gives you the skills you need to become an in-demand computing professional.
 You will gain skills in a practice-based learning environment, be introduced to real-world project experience, and acquire a solid knowledge of ICT theory.

-Please note: Sydney City start times are October 2018 and March, July and October 2019.
+Please note: Sydney City start times are July and November 2019 and March 2020.

 Note: Not all units are available on listed campuses.
 Please refer to our handbook for more information.